Tyson, Christine

 Clinical Interests:

-Christine Tyson did her PhD in molecular cytogenetics at the Medical Research Council Mammalian Genetics Unit in Oxfordshire, UK.
-Following this, she completed her training as a clinical cytogeneticist at St Mary’s Hospital, and then worked as a clinical cytogeneticist in the Oncology Cytogenetics Laboratory at the Christie Hospital, in Manchester, UK.
-She later worked at the Bristol Genetics Laboratory as a clinical cytogeneticist, before moving to Vancouver to take up a research associate position in Dr Rajcan-Separovic’s laboratory in the Child and Family Research Institute at Children’s and Women’s Hospital.
+Christine Tyson completed her PhD in molecular cytogenetics at the Medical Research Council Mammalian Genetics Unit in Oxfordshire, UK.
+Following this, she trained as a clinical cytogeneticist at St Mary’s Hospital and worked in the Oncology Cytogenetics Laboratory at the Christie Hospital in Manchester, UK.
+She later worked as a clinical cytogeneticist at the Bristol Genetics Laboratory before moving to Vancouver to take up a research associate position in Dr. Rajcan-Separovic’s laboratory at the Child and Family Research Institute at Children’s and Women’s Hospital.
 After leaving this position to pursue a Canadian College of Medical Geneticists (CCMG) fellowship in cytogenetics at Children’s and Women’s Hospital, she went on to work as a clinical cytogeneticist at Royal Columbian Hospital.
-In 2018 she completed her CCMG molecular genetics fellowship and now works as a Clinical Molecular Geneticist and Cytogeneticist in the Division of Genome Diagnostics, Department of Pathology and Laboratory Medicine.
+In 2018, she completed her CCMG molecular genetics fellowship and subsequently worked as a Clinical Molecular Geneticist and Cytogeneticist in the Division of Genome Diagnostics, Department of Pathology and Laboratory Medicine.
+She is currently a Clinical Cytogeneticist and Molecular Geneticist in the Cytogenetics Laboratory, Department of Laboratory Medicine, Pathology and Medical Genetics, at Victoria General Hospital, Island Health.

 Academic Background